hyperledger/besu-docs/docs/Tutorials/Permissioning/Getting-Started-Onchain-Permissioning.md

 !!! note

-    Only [admin accounts](#update-accounts-or-admin-accounts-permission-lists) can add or remove nodes from the permission list.
+    Only [admin accounts](#update-accounts-or-admin-accounts-allowlists) can add or remove nodes from the permission list.

-## Add the first node to the permission list
+## Add the first node to the allowlist

-The first node must [add itself to the permission list] before adding other nodes.
+The first node must [add itself to the allowlist] before adding other nodes.

 <!-- Links -->
 [Start first node with onchain permissioning and the JSON-RPC HTTP service enabled]: #onchain-permissioning-command-line-options
 [Clone the permissioning contracts repository and install dependencies]: #clone-the-contracts-and-install-dependencies
 [Start the webserver for the Permissioning Management Dapp]: #start-the-webserver-for-the-permissioning-management-dapp
-[add itself to the permission list]: ../../HowTo/Limit-Access/Updating-Permission-Lists.md#update-node-permission-lists
+[add itself to the allowlist]: ../../HowTo/Limit-Access/Updating-Permission-Lists.md#update-node-permission-lists
+[admin accounts]: ../../HowTo/Limit-Access/Updating-Permission-Lists.md#update-node-permission-lists